Exemption6877/odin-cv-application/README.md

-# SImple React CV Application
+# CV Application

+A simple and responsive CV application built with React.